-Lets face it, potholes across a majority of African countries are big business.
-Potholes are a common and serious hazard on most African countries.
+Lets face it, potholes across a majority of African countries are big business for the unemployed youth.
+Potholes are also a common and a serious hazard in most African countries.
 But jobless youths have seized on the problem as an opportunity.
 They fill the potholes with rocks, broken bricks and soil, and ask motorists to pay a “thank you fee”.
-Some claim that Pothole technician even have Whats app groups to identify potholes and share with members of the group to make sure business continues to grow.
+Some claim that Pothole technicians even have Whats app groups to identify potholes and share with members of the group to make sure business continues to grow.

 Some of the potholes in some African countries are literal sinkholes.
 A spare wheel is a must for a long drive in most African country.
 But truth is, a spare wheel is a must anywhere.
 So is a Toyota Land Cruiser when doing cross country drives in any African country.
 Those cars seem to withstand anything and any condition.
 Its like they were made for Africa.
 The UN loves them, the rebels, AU, NGO, INGOs and most companies.
 The long and the short of it, a Toyota Land Cruiser seems ideal for any drives across most African country roads.
 I forgot the 5 Liter empty petrol can, empty water can, and an extra spare wheel.
 Camping gear with full on tents and amenities.
 Africa has vast forests and stretches of forests only occupied by wildlife.
 Trust me, you dont want to sleep inside your car.
 Back to potholes….